-You decided to move to Germany but don’t want to leave your loved once behind?
-Nobody likes long term relationships and loneliness when in a new country, moving together to Germany will be better for both of you.
-But how can you do it and is it possible at all?
+You decided to move to Germany but don’t want to leave your loved ones behind?
+Nobody likes long-term relationships and loneliness when relocating to a new country.
+Hence, moving to Germany with a boyfriend or girlfriend is a better plan.
+But how can unmarried couples do it, and isn’t it possible at all?

-Whatever you are an EU/EEA or third-country national moving to Germany, your EU boyfriend can join you without any requirements and limitations.
+Whether you are an EU/EEA or third-country national moving to Germany, your boyfriend or girlfriend with a European passport can join you without any requirements and limitations.

-The freedom of movement gives him the right to travel and stay in all European countries without the need to apply for a visa or work permit.
+The freedom of movement gives him the right to travel and stay in all European countries without applying for a visa or work permit.

-If your boyfriend is a national of a non-EU country he will need to put more work and effort to join you in Germany.
-In this case, he will need to obtain a visa first to be able to enter the country and after a residence permit.
+If your boyfriend or girlfriend is a national of a non-EU country, they will need to put more work and effort into joining you in Germany.
+In this case, they will need to obtain a visa first to enter the country and after a residence permit.

-As I said before citizens from outside Europe generally need to apply for a German visa or permit before coming to Germany.
+Generally, citizens from outside Europe must apply for a German visa before entering Germany.
+Yet, there are some exceptions.

-Citizens from certain countries have some privileges – including Australia, Canada, Israel, Japan, the Republic of Korea, New Zealand, and the US – don’t need a visa to enter Germany for stays of up to 3 months (90 days).
+Citizens from certain countries have privileges – including the US, Australia, Canada, Israel, Japan, the Republic of Korea, and New Zealand – they don’t need a visa to enter Germany to stay for up to 3 months (90 days).

-However, if they wish to stay longer or work, they will need to apply for a German residence permit within those 3 months in the Immigration office within Germany.
+However, if they wish to stay longer or work, they will need to apply for a German residence permit within those three months in the Immigration office in Germany.

 German visas and residence permits

-Therefore, if your boyfriend aiming to work in Germany but doesn’t have a job yet he could apply for this visa and come with you.
+Therefore, if your partner wants to work in Germany but doesn’t have a job yet, they could apply for this visa and come with you.

-For example, last year German companies were unable to fill 337,900 STEM vacancies and more than 1.2 million open vacancies in total.
+For example, last year, German companies could not fill 337,900 STEM vacancies and more than 1.2 million open vacancies in total.

 2. Work Residence Permit

-After your boyfriend has received a job agreement he can apply for a residence permit with a work purpose.
+After your partner has received a job contact, they can apply for a residence permit for work purposes.

-In most cases, the employer will be a sponsor, and the salary will be financial prove that he can support himself in Germany.
+In most cases, the employer will be a sponsor, and the salary will be the financial proof that they can support himself in Germany.

 The length of this permit usually aligns with the length of the contract.
-So, if his contract is for two years, the visa will also be for two years.
+So, if their contract is for two years, the visa will also be for two years.

 3. EU Blue Card

-- A recognized university degree or a university degree comparable to a German university degree.
-He can check if his diploma fits into criteria under “foreign university degrees” on this website.
+- A recognized in Germany university degree.
+Candidates can check the eligibility of their diplomas under “foreign university degrees” on this website.

-- A job offer that matches his qualifications, with an annual gross salary of at least 55,200 EUR.
-Germany offers some special conditions for professionals in shortage occupations, for such specialists required salary is 43.056 EUR (usually STEM professions).
+- A job offer that matches qualifications, with an annual gross salary of at least 56,400 EUR (2022).
+Germany offers some special conditions for professionals in shortage occupations.
+For such specialists required salary is 43,900 EUR (STEM professions).

-He can only apply for a Blue card if he already has a job offer so long as that job pays a minimum required salary.
+A foreigner can only apply for an EU Blue Card if they already have a job offer with a minimum required salary.

-For this reason, your boyfriend needs to actively apply for jobs in his field and also participate in as many interviews as possible.
+For this reason, your boyfriend or girlfriend must actively apply for jobs in their field and participate in as many interviews as possible.

-Permit will allow him to stay up to 4 years.
-After just 33 months working on the EU Blue Card, he can obtain a Permanent Residence Permit in Germany.
+The permit will allow foreign nationals to stay in Germany for up to 4 years.
+After just 33 months of working on the EU Blue Card, they can obtain a Permanent Residence Permit in Germany.

-In case he proves sufficient German Language level (B1) – he can get this permit just after 21 months.
+If a candidate proves sufficient German Language level (B1) – they can get permanent residency just after 21 months.
 Read here more about Permanent Residence Permit in Germany.

 4. Student Visa

-His previous education in the country of origin determines if he can enter German universities directly or needs to pass additional exams & undergo preparational courses.
+Their previous education in the country of origin determines if they can enter German universities directly or need to pass additional exams & undergo preparational courses.

-Another important requirement is blocked bank account with 10,236 EUR.
-So he can support himself in Germany, otherweise job agreement, liability waiver are also alternative options.
+Another essential requirement is a blocked bank account with 10,236 EUR.
+So they can support themselves in Germany, otherwise, job agreement can be an alternative option.

-If studying in German proof of German (DSH, Goethe Institut Certification, TestDaF B2) is required or if a program in English – IELTS minimum 6.0/TOEFL 80.
+When applying for study programs in the German language, proof of German (DSH, Goethe Institut Certification, TestDaF B2) is required.
+For English programs, candidates must show results of either IELTS minimum 6.0/TOEFL 80 tests.

-In addition to free education, he will receive working permission together with a student residence permit.
-It will allow him to work part-time, but not more than 120 full days or 240 half days per year or 20 hours per week if EU national.
+In addition to free education, students receive work permission together with a student residence permit.
+It allows them to work part-time, but not more than 120 full days or 240 half days per year or 20 hours per week.

-Your boyfriend can expect a salary of 9 to 15 EUR per hour, however, he will need to pay tax after exceeding a 450 EUR per month tax-free amount.
+Students can expect an average hourly salary of between 9 EUR and 15 EUR per hour.
+However, he will need to pay tax after exceeding a 450 EUR per month tax-free amount.

 5. Apprenticeship Residence Permit (Ausbildung)

-And probably the last option is to apply for an Apprenticeship also known as vocational training in Germany.
+And probably the last option is to apply for an Apprenticeship (Ausbildung) in Germany, more known as vocational training.

-Apprenticeship (Ausbildung) is theoretical and practical training on the chosen occupation, where you go to school and work simultaneously.
-It lasts between 2 and 3 years.
+Apprenticeship (Ausbildung) is theoretical and practical training in the chosen occupation, where you go to school and work simultaneously.
+The program takes between 2 and 3 years.

-The most common jobs are various handicrafts, electrician, nurse, plumber, mason, painter or hairdresser, salesperson, etc. But often there is an Ausbildung profession in almost all fields and industries.
+The most common trade jobs are various handicrafts, electrician, nurse, plumber, mason, painter, hairdresser, salesperson, etc. But often, there is an Ausbildung profession in almost any field and industry.

-The disadvantage of this program is the pay which is pretty low and may not be enough to cover the rent and living expenses.
+The disadvantage of vocational training is a low salary during the program.
+It might not be enough to cover the rent and living expenses.

 Can you bring your family to Germany?

 Family reunification is possible in Germany!
-The Immigration Authorities in Germany have established a special visa for this purpose, which non-EU nationals can apply for to join their family members in Germany.
+The Immigration Authorities in Germany have established a special visa for this purpose.
+Non-EU nationals can receive a family reunification visa to join their family members.

 - Have a temporary or permanent residence permit or an EU Blue Card for Germany.

-- Accommodation: have rented accommodation in Germany which is large enough for the entire family.
+- Accommodation: have an apartment or house in Germany which is large enough for the entire family.

-- Health insurance and money: have sufficient health insurance cover and funds to be able to care for the family.
+- Health insurance and money: have sufficient health insurance coverage and funds to be able to care for the family.

-- Legal age: spouse is of full legal age, i.e. at least 18 years old.
+- Legal age: spouse must have a legal age, i.e., at least 18 years old.